hashkat/hashkat/docs/visualization.md

 Similar to our visualizations using Gephi, the red nodes in the above graph correspond to agents and the black edges in between them correspond to connections/followings between agents, though it is important to note that there is no way to distinguish between the different agent types via this method.

-Though Gephi is of course the visualization tool primarily used in this software, you can visualize your networks using the above manner by running the script in the **hashkat** directory *visualize.py* by entering the command after running a network simulation:
+You can visualize your networks using the above manner by running the script in the **hashkat** directory *visualize.py* by entering the command after running a network simulation:

 `./visualize.py`

 Running this script will not only produce a plot of your network using Networkx, but it will also save that plot to a file named *graph.svg*.

-Though as previously mentioned we go over using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using Networkx, to have a full handle on how to analyze the data you've collected by running ***#k@***.
+Though we discuss using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using Networkx, to have a better understanding on all the ways in which you can analyze the data you've collected from running ***#k@***.